zimolzak/CleanoPheno/er-revisit-critical.md

 ## Cholelithiasis

 I assume we will *not* put cholecystitis in this definition.
-In other words, don't exclude acute chole, because standard of care is admission and surgery or percutaneous drainage.
+In other words, don't exclude acute cholecystitis, because standard of care is admission and surgery or percutaneous drainage.

 - K80.20 Calculus of gallbladder without cholecystitis, without obstruction